Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Methods

 \subsubsection{Practical computation of the sampled null models}

 The Poisson model and stub-matching work for binary or integer weights.
-To deal with data networks of real-valued weights, we scale all weights by $\kappa$ and round to get integer values.
+To deal with data networks of real-valued weights, \edit{we first quantise them to integer values}: we scale all weights by \edit{a conversion factor $\kappa > 1$} and round to get an integer weight.
 Once all links are placed, we then convert back to real-valued weights by rescaling all weights by $1/\kappa$.
 The choice of $\kappa$ is strongly determined by the discretisation and distribution of weights.
 For networks with weights in steps of 0.5, we use $\kappa = 2$; for networks based on similarity $\in [0,1]$ we use $\kappa = 100$ (which implies that weights less than 1/100 are not considered links).
 These scalings are used for all types of generative model in this paper.

 Typically we generate $N=100$ null models for each comparison with a data network.
 The generative model approach is of course more computationally expensive than using just the expectation of the null model $\langle \mathbf{P} \rangle$ in Eq. \ref{eq:Bexp}.
 However, as each generated null model network is an independent draw from the ensemble of possible networks, this process is easily parallelised; all code was run on a 12-core Xeon processor.
-Moreover, the Poisson model is quick; even our largest weighted network (4096 nodes) take a few seconds to generate each null model network.
-Rather, a potential bottleneck for scaling our \edit{spectral estimation} algorithms is memory (RAM); for example, given a data network of $n$ nodes we create a $n \times n \times N$ matrix of sampled weight matrices (and the same size matrix of eigenvectors).
-More efficient memory usage is possible by, for example, first taking a two step approach of generating only the eigenvalues to do \edit{spectral estimation}, then generating only the specified number of leading eigenvectors.
+Moreover, the Poisson model is quick; even our largest weighted network (4096 nodes) took a few seconds to generate each null model network.